-Lot amenity space, or Residential Amenity Space.
-A Qualified Permanent Supportive Housing Project that is located on two or more contiguous parcels may average the floor area, lot amenity space, Residential Amenity Space, and parking over the project site, provided that:
+Lot amenity space, or residential amenity space.
+A Qualified Permanent Supportive Housing Project that is located on two or more contiguous lots may average the floor area, lot amenity space, residential amenity space, and parking over the project site, provided that:

-- The proposed use is permitted by the underlying zone(s) of each parcel; and - ii.
+- The proposed use is permitted by the underlying zone of each lot; and - ii.
 No further lot line adjustment or any other action that may cause the Qualified Permanent Supportive Housing Project site to be subdivided subsequent to this grant shall be permitted.